2025 Solar Incentives Guide for Springboro, OH - Tax Credits & Rebates

 Federal Solar Incentives

-When you hear the term "solar incentives," federal incentives might be the first thing that comes to mind.
-The Federal Solar Investment Tax Credit, or ITC, is probably the most commonly known federal solar incentive.
-The ITC allows you to claim a tax credit for a predetermined percentage of the cost of your solar system.
+When people think of solar incentives, federal incentives might be the first thing that comes to mind.
+A federal incentive many people are likely familiar with is the Federal Solar Investment Tax Credit (ITC).
+The ITC is a tax credit for a specific percentage of the cost of your solar system.

-To know exactly how much money the ITC could save you, contact your local Springboro solar panel installer.
+To better understand exactly how much money the ITC could save you, talk to your local Springboro solar panel installer.

 More information about the new Inflation Reduction Act can be found here.
-The easiest way to learn more about how the new Clean Energy Credit applies to you is to talk with your local Springboro solar panel installers.
+The best way to learn more about how the new Clean Energy Credit applies to you is to speak with your local Springboro solar panel installation expert directly.

 State & Local Solar Incentives